pvoelker/BriansUsbQuizBoxApi/README.md

 ## Credits

 - Brian McKevett <bmckevett@yahoo.com> for providing technical documentation about the quiz box communication protocol
-- Steve Kirkman <kirkmans@aol.com> for working with me on adding support for the Kirkman quiz boxes
+- Steve Kirkman <kirkmans@aol.com> and Brian McKevett <bmckevett@yahoo.com> for working with me on adding support for the Kirkman quiz boxes